DTWilson/BOSSS/README.md

 The first function is a simulation, returning a binary output indicating if the t test failed to return a significant result.
 The second function is deterministic, returning the per-arm sample size and per-arm number of clusters.

-The first two arguments of our functions are the variables we can control when designing the trial.
+There are some conventions which these functions must adhere to:

+i The argument lists of the two functions must be identical; ii Arguments should start with all design variables, followed by all model parameters; iii Design variables must be continuous; iv Outputs must be a named vectors; v The simulation function is mandatory, but the determinsitc function is optional.

+In this example, the design variables are the total per-arm sample size `n` and the number of clusters in each arm, `k`.
 We put ranges on these to define our **design space**:

 ``` r
 design_space <- design_space(lower = c(10, 3),